Firestorm980/Hijax/README.md

 jQuery Hijax
 ============

+# A Note Before Starting

+This project is only maintained by me, and not very actively since it is only a side project.
+It should mostly work out of the box.
+If you do find a problem, make sure to open an issue and maybe even make a pull request that fixes it.
+If you choose to use it in production, use at your own risk.

+# Introduction

 Hijax is a jQuery dependant plugin that uses the JavaScript History API in HTML5 and jQuery's AJAX method to dynamically replace content when new pages are loaded.
 The plugin works similarly to others such as [jQuery BBQ](https://github.com/cowboy/jquery-bbq), [History.js](https://github.com/browserstate/history.js/) and [jQuery PJAX](https://github.com/defunkt/jquery-pjax).
 The difference between those plugins and this are that:

 - Does not to alter the URL for its own use.
 No query strings, no hashtags or fragments are added.